corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/developing/generate-code/generate-code.md

 ### Generate client code in C#

-Once you have extracted the files, open the solution in Visual Studio (or your preferred alternative IDE).
-It contains two projects: `IO.Swagger` and
+Once you have extracted the files, open the solution in Visual Studio (or your preferred IDE).
+It contains two
-`IO.Swagger.Test`.
+projects: `IO.Swagger` and `IO.Swagger.Test`.

 `IO.Swagger` contains three folders:
-* `Api` contains the generated APIs from your web service endpoints, organized into dedicated classes for each web service resource.
+* `Api` for the generated APIs from your web service endpoints, organized into dedicated classes for each web service resource.
-* `Client` contains the necessary files for configuring and establishing a connection to your web service.
+* `Client` for the necessary files for configuring and establishing a connection to your web service.
-* `Model` contains the model classes, generated based on the OpenAPI schemas used and defined in the web services.
+* `Model` for the model classes, generated based on the OpenAPI schemas used and defined in the web services.

 ![Generated client code in Solution](3.png "Generated client code in C#")

-The following example shows you how to:
+This example shows you how to:
 * Set up the connection to your web service.
 * Use the generated APIs and models to start a flow and query the vault.
 * Reference the `IO.Swagger` project in your tester application.